websurferdoteth/safe-signer/README.md

 [x] Add ability to change networks
 [x] Bubble up front end errors such as transaction rejections to back end [x] Clean up api responses
-[ ] Add Custom Chain Support
+[x] Safely handle when wallet doesn't have the requested chain [x] Detect chain from transaction and remove top level chain property [ ] Add Custom Chain Support
-[ ] Safely handle when wallet doesn't have the requested chain [ ] Add Readme instructions for api use
+[ ] Add Readme instructions for api use
-[ ] Detect chain from transaction and remove top level chain property [ ] Add "Ready to sign" button so that users can change their wallet before being flooded with requests
+[ ] Add "Ready to sign" button so that users can change their wallet before being flooded with requests

 ## How to use

+SafeSigner supports signing arbitrary messages, typed messages (EIP712) and broadcasting transactions.
+Under the hood we are using the [Viem](https://viem.sh/) methods `SignMessage`, `SignTypedData` and `PrepareTransactionRequest`.
+Our `SafeSignerRequest` type is just a wrapper over the parameter types for each of these methods.

 You can import the SafeSigner class and use it like so:
 ```typescript
 // Start the service